mahesh989/Data-Cleaning-and-Visualization/README.md

 11. By following the same step in 6, we corrected the working country name and start the country name with the first letter uppercase and the remaining lowercase.
 I keep USA, UAE and UK in the uppercase.
 12. In the overall_experience column I removed the term 'years' from it.
 13. I filled the null values with respective appropriate values.
 For e.g. in the gender column, if it was null, i replaced it with a 'not-mentioned' description.
-14. I drop the unnecessary column for our visualization.
+14. I drop the unnecessary column for the visualization.

 # Data Analysis
 I have not done the significant data analysis here.
 However, I have used mean values in order to figure out the annual income in each country.